jpag/es6-classes-babel-webpack/readme.md

-# ES6 classes with webpack + babel
+# ES6 Classes with Webpack + Babel

 ## Why
 I don't want to work in dependency hell.
 Right out of the gate this framework is very lean.
+And does not rely on specific frameworks or other libraries.

+    -It is pure ES6, managed by webpack, and transpiled by Babel.
+    -NPM is the package and script manager, all in the packages.json file.

 ## Loose framework to build out ES6 classes using Babel and Webpack